 Introduction

 Free alternatives usually come with limitations.
 They may lack real device coverage, require manual setup, or depend on community support.
 Still, for early-stage teams or hobby projects, these tools can provide a strong starting point.
+It's also worth noting that BrowserStack now offers permanent free tiers for some products.

 1. Selenium Grid (open source) A classic option for setting up cross-browser testing locally or on your own servers.
 Selenium Grid lets you run tests on different browsers, but you need to manage infrastructure and updates yourself.